rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 import re
 ```

-we defenied allele list, mutation_list, list of gene expressed in testis,
+We defenie allele list, mutation_list, list of gene expressed in testis,
-the dataframe of exome database  and several short function that help us with the analysis
+the exome database (in dataframe) and several short function that will help us in the analysis

 ```
 font = {'family' : 'normal',